Bhadase Sagan Maraj: Early life

 Bhadase Sagan Maraj was born on 29 February 1920 into a Brahmin Hindu Indo-Trinidadian family who lived on Sagan Street in Caroni Village in the county of Caroni in central Trinidad in British-ruled Trinidad and Tobago.
 His parents were Baboonie and Mathew Sagan Maraj.
 His mother Baboonie was the daughter of Parmesar Maharaj.
 His father, Mathew Sagan Maraj, was a devout Hindu, a mukhiya (village head), and a leader in the Hindu and Indian community of central Trinidad.
 Maraj's paternal grandparents were Jasoda and Ramsubhag Misir, who were from the village of Chateya in Basti district in the then North-Western Provinces in the Awadh and Bhojpuri regions of the Hindi Belt in North India (in present-day Uttar Pradesh, India).
 In Calcutta they were tricked into indentureship and brought to Trinidad abroad the ship Rhine.
-At the time there was much tension between Hindu and Muslim Indo-Trinidadians in Caroni, and when Maraj was thirteen years old his father had been shot and killed by a Muslim gang while he was on his hammock on the porch of his home reading the Bhagawad Gita.
-His uncle was also killed when a Muslim gang had tied him to a stone and threw him into the Caroni River.
+When Maraj was thirteen years old his father had been shot and killed by a gang while he was on his hammock on the porch of his home reading the Bhagawad Gita.
+His uncle was also killed when a gang had tied him to a stone and threw him into the Caroni River.
 After his father's death, Maraj went to live with his aaji (paternal grandmother).
 Many attempts were made on Maraj's life, so he took up wrestling and by the age of twenty he became an accomplished wrestler.
 He had attended the Caroni Canadian Mission School and the Pamphylian High School in Tunapuna.

 Maraj started off digging sand for construction purposes in the Caroni River.

 This was only the beginning, for soon the young Maraj had bought a truck and was in the transport business.
-The advent of the Second World War and the arrival of the American Armed Forces in the British colony threw Maraj into the big league.
+The advent of the Second World War and the arrival of the United States Armed Forces in the British colony threw Maraj into the big league.

 He was one of the biggest contractors on the American naval base at Chaguaramas and when the order came for the Americans to pull out their task force from that country, Maraj was able to buy out large areas of the base that were being deactivated.
 Maraj was not yet 30 when he counted his first million dollars.
 When Maraj was elected to the Legislative Council in 1950 there was no Sanatan Dharma Maha Sabha.
 Hindu schools were only a dream and illiteracy among Hindus was about 50%.

 Maraj's guru was Pundit Basdeo Misir.